 (5) During 2015 and 2014, the Company used cash proceeds received from the issuance of debt from its direct wholly-owned subsidiary primarily to fund repurchases of its common shares.
-During (a) During 2013 and 2014, the Company used cash proceeds received from the issuance of debt from subsidiaries to repurchase \$79.8 of its common shares and repay \$75.0 of its revolving line of credit. (b) The WTM Bank Facility presented in Note 7 - "Debt" is a direct obligation of the Registrant. (c) During 2014, the Company received a payment from Allianz, the purchaser of White Mountains's former subsidiary Fireman's Fund Insurance Company ("FFIC"), related to the utilization of alternative minimum tax credits associated with the tax loss on the sale of FFIC in 1991.
+During 2013, the Company used cash proceeds received from the issuance of debt from subsidiaries to repurchase \$79.8 of its common shares and repay \$75.0 of its revolving line of credit.

+(6) The WTM Bank Facility presented in Note 7 - "Debt" is a direct obligation of the Registrant.

+(7) During 2014, the Company received a payment from Allianz, the purchaser of White Mountains's former subsidiary Fireman's Fund Insurance Company ("FFIC"), related to the utilization of alternative minimum tax credits associated with the tax loss on the sale of FFIC in 1991.
 See Note 22 - "Discontinued Operations".